dis-sg/dis-sg.github.io/_mascotdex/kopi-lim.md

 mascot-type: Bear
 mascot-owner: Corrupt Practices Investigation Bureau
 mascot-cause: [Crime]
-mascot-creator: [Unknown]
+mascot-creator: [Darel Seow]
 mascot-status: Active
 mascot-family:
 ---

 Kopi Lim is the mascot of the Corrupt Practices Investigation Bureau (CPIB) in Singapore.
-Introduced in 2017, Kopi Lim is a bespectacled, stuffed polar bear who represents the bureau's efforts to educate the public about anti-corruption.
+Introduced in 2017 as a plush and illustrated by Darel Seow in 2018, Kopi Lim is a bespectacled, stuffed polar bear who represents the bureau's efforts to educate the public about anti-corruption.

 <figure>
 <img src="https://i.imgur.com/sXJUIbi.png" alt="">